clarusway-aws-devops/ckad/security/step4/step1.md

-- Add the SYS_TIME capability to the pod 'demo-context'.
+- Add the SYS_TIME capability to the pod `demo-context`.